RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

 3. Heat dissipation - to prevent the overheating during operation.
 4. Mechanical support - provides a stable from for assembly into devices.
 5. Standardization - definesthe sizer,pin count,and the layout for the compatibility.
-The key Functions of semiconductor package are:
-  1. **Protection** from external environmental (physical/ mechanical damage, humidity, corrosion/ contaminants & chemical damage and ESD)
-  2. **Electrical connectivity** between the die and the external environment via leads (pins, balls or lands)
-  3. **Mechanical support and connection** of the die to the system
-  4. **Thermal dissipation** to conduct heat away from the die

 ### 1.1 - Introduction To Semiconductor Packaging And Industry Overview
 | ![Semiconductor_Packaging](./docs/images/M1-L1-1.png) |